ejpcmac/typed_struct_legacy_reflection/README.md

 end
 ```

-Three functions are then defined in your typed struct, like TypedStruct did
+Three functions are then defined in your typed struct, like TypedStruct did in
-before v0.2.0:
+v0.1.x:

 * `__keys__/0` - returns the keys of the struct
 * `__defaults__/0` - returns the default value for each field